Kanye West Needs ‘Medication Overhaul’ & Potential Hospitalization, Says Mental Health Expert

 In what began with a campaign rally on Sunday, Kanye West made a series of statements that have ranged from outlandish to deeply personal, confusing his fans and upsetting his loved ones.
 After claiming that Harriett Tubman never actually freed any slaves and that he and wife Kim Kardashian originally planned to abort their oldest daughter, North, at the South Carolina campaign stop, he took to Twitter where he released several since-deleted tweet storms detailing the drama in his life.
-Among them are accusations his wife and her mother, Kris Jenner, attempted to put him in medical custody and stating he’d been seeking a divorce from Kardashian.
+Among them were accusations his wife and her mother, Kris Jenner, attempted to put him in medical custody and stated he’d been seeking a divorce from Kardashian.

-Kardashian addressed her husband’s behavior in an Instagram story on Wednesday, opening up about his struggles with Bipolar disorder and the difficulty the family has gone through in trying to get him to accept their help.
+Kardashian addressed her husband’s behavior in an Instagram story on Wednesday, opening up about his struggles with bipolar disorder and the difficulty the family has gone through in trying to get him to accept their help.

 Despite the acclaimed artist’s penchant for dominating the spotlight, the reality is that the mental health issues he currently deals with aren’t uncommon, Dr. Delvena Thomas told The Inquisitr.